-Profile: Dominic Raab
+Who is Dominic Raab?

 Family: Married to Erika Ray, a Brazilian marketing executive.
 Two sons

-Before politics: Foreign office lawyer.
+Before politics: Foreign Office lawyer.
 He was the lead on a team focusing on bringing war criminals to justice at The Hague

-A married father of two, Mr Raab was born in 1974, the son of a Czech-born Jewish refugee who fled the Nazis in 1938.
+Mr Raab was born in 1974, the son of a Czech-born Jewish refugee who fled the Nazis in 1938.

-He was was brought up in Buckinghamshire and attended Dr Challoner's Grammar School in Amersham, before studying law at Oxford University and switching to Cambridge for his master's.
+He was was brought up in Buckinghamshire and attended Dr Challoner's Grammar School in Amersham, before studying law at Oxford University and switching to Cambridge for his masters degree,

 He worked as a lawyer in the commercial sector and the Foreign Office before entering politics in 2006 as an aide to Brexit-supporting Conservative MP David Davis, and then Remain-backing Dominic Grieve.

-First elected to Parliament in 2010, the following year Mr Raab angered the then home secretary, Theresa May, by describing some feminists as "obnoxious bigots" in an online article also claiming men were getting "a raw deal".
+First elected to Parliament in 2010, the following year Mr Raab angered then-Home Secretary Theresa May by describing some feminists as "obnoxious bigots" in an online article also claiming men were getting "a raw deal".

 Mrs May accused him of fuelling "gender warfare".